-- 17.1 Swiss law alone shall apply to the contractual relationship, with the exclusion of conflict of law provisions. - 17.2 If the procuring entity is a unit of the central Federal Administration or a unit of the decentralised Federal Administration without legal personality, the exclusive place of jurisdiction shall be Bern; in all other cases, it shall be at the procuring entity's registered office.
+- 17.1 Swiss law alone shall apply to the contractual relationship. - 17.2 The exclusive place of jurisdiction for procuring entities of the central Federal Administration and the units of the decentralised Federal Administration without legal personality is Bern, and it shall be at the procuring entity's headquarters in all other cases.

-Federal Procurement Conference (FPC) Edition: September 2016 Status as at January 2021
+Federal Procurement Conference (FPC)

+Edition: September 2016 Status as at: September 2016